Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Predictor-Corrector Potential Game

 \begin{remark} The ego vehicle cost functions in the Predictor and in the Corrector {do not need to be} identical, although in the current PCPG they are designed to be the same {to simplify the developments}.
 In the Predictor, the ego vehicle cost function needs to follow the form {required by} Theorem \ref{t1} {for} a PG.
 However, in the Corrector, it is not necessary, and the cost function can be designed in a more flexible way. \end{remark}

-\begin{remark} {Many} of the existing game-theoretic AV decision-making {approaches} are open-loop \cite{suzhou,openloop1,Victor,my_potential}: Even if the ego vehicle observes other agents' action deviations, it {does not} adjust its own decision-making accordingly.
-A few works, on the other hand, aim to address this issue by learning driver-specific cost functions of others in real time \cite{closedloop1,dimitar_dynamics_3,online_payoff}.
+\begin{remark} {Many} of the existing game-theoretic AV decision-making {approaches} are open-loop \cite{suzhou,openloop1,Victor,my_potential}: Even if the ego vehicle observes other agents' action deviations, it {does not} adjust its own decision-making.
+A few works, on the other hand, aim to address this issue by learning driver-specific cost functions in real time \cite{closedloop1,dimitar_dynamics_3,online_payoff}.
 However, considering the short duration of agent interaction, {estimating others' cost functions can be challenging.
-In contrast, our approach relies on correcting the actions based on other agents' deviations from the predicted actions and on exploiting the error bound \eqref{error_bound}, which can be predetermined offline.} \end{remark}
+In contrast, our approach relies on correcting the actions based on other agents' deviations and on exploiting the error bound \eqref{error_bound} predetermined offline.} \end{remark}